2011 Management Blog Roundup: Lean Six Sigma Blog

 I know I often don’t bother voicing my concerns when I have given up all hope the organization has any interest in customer service.
 Sadly this is a fairly common situation.

-It isn’t easy to do, organizations that are customer focused need but taking advantage of those customers helping you by expressing the frustration (that many of your customers experience, but don’t express).
+It isn’t easy to do, but organizations that are customer focused need to be taking advantage of those customers helping you by expressing the frustration (that many of your customers experience, but don’t express).
 To do so organizations need to develop a culture where everyone is encouraged to improve your processes.
 The tricky part is not claiming that is what you want, but actually creating and maintaining the systems that bring that about.

 4th Annual Management Blog Roundup